Jonathan2251/lbd/source/about.rst

 Representation.
 The lower half is this book's work flow and software package of the toolchain extended implementation based on llvm.
-Except clang, the other blocks need to be extended for a new backend development.
+Except clang, the other blocks need to be extended for a new backend development (Many backend extending clang too, but Cpu0 backend has not this need at this point).
 This book implement the yellow boxes part.
-The Cpu0 llvm backend can be find on http://jonathan2251.github.io/lbt/index.html.
+The green parts of this figure, lld and elf2hex for Cpu0 backend, can be found on http://jonathan2251.github.io/lbt/index.html.
-The hex is the ascii file format using '0' to '9' and 'a' to 'f' for hexadecimal value representation since the verilog language machine uses it as input file.
+The hex is the ascii file format using '0' to '9' and 'a' to 'f' for hexadecimal value representation since the Verilog language machine uses it as input file.

 This book include 10,000 lines of source code for

-1. Step-by-step, create an llvm backend for the Cpu0.
+1. Step-by-step, creating an llvm backend for the Cpu0.
 Chapter 2 to 11.
-2. ELF linker for Cpu0 which extended from lld.
-Chapter 13.
-3. elf2hex extended from llvm-objump.
-Chapter 13.
-4. Cpu0 verilog source code.
+2. Cpu0 verilog source code.
 Chapter 12.

-With these code, reader can generate Cpu0 machine code through Cpu0 llvm backend compiler, linker and elf2hex, then see how it runs on your computer.
+With these code, reader can generate Cpu0 machine code through Cpu0 llvm backend compiler, then see how it runs on your computer if the code without global variable or relocation record for handling by linker.
 The pdf and epub are also available in the web.
 This is a tutorial for llvm backend developer but not for an expert.
 It also can be a material for those who have compiler and computer